-A novice teacher is defined as any teacher having less than one school year of classroom teaching experience in a public school, other Arkansas agency, or organization requiring an Arkansas Educator's License.
+A novice teacher is defined as any licensed teacher of record with less than one school year of classroom teaching experience in a public school, other Arkansas agency, or organization requiring an Arkansas Educator's License.
 The classroom teaching experience does not include student internship or substitute teaching.

 The Teacher Induction program is designed to provide a novice teacher the support, assistance, and encouragement of a site-based, trained mentor in order for the novice teacher to learn the skills he or she needs to become an effective, knowledgeable teacher.
 Having the support of a mentor builds a foundation of confidence and expertise benefiting the novice teacher and students for years to come.